radiantlogic-v8/documentation-new/documentation/deployment-and-tuning-guide/02-tuning-tips-for-caching-in-radiantone.md

 If inter-cluster replication is enabled, a replication journal is used to store changes that happen on the persistent cache branch.
 The replication journal is associated with the default LDAP data source defined as replicationjournal and root naming context named cn=replicationjournal.
 The RadiantOne leader node in the cluster associated with the persistent cache, publishes changes into the replication journal.
 The RadiantOne leader nodes in all other clusters (that are configured for inter-cluster replication) pick up changes from the replication journal to update their local replica.
 Persistent caches usually only publish changes into the replication journal (for other RadiantOne Universal Directory replicas in other clusters).
 There are some cases where persistent cache can accept changes from other clusters.
 For use cases where this option could be applicable, please see [Authoritative Backends Inaccessible by All Sites](07-deployment-architecture#backends-inaccessible-by-all-sites).

-IMPORTANT NOTE – Changes that haven’t been picked up from the replicationjournal for 3 days are automatically purged.
+><span style="color:red">**IMPORTANT NOTE – Changes that haven’t been picked up from the replicationjournal for 3 days are automatically purged.**

 ##### Accept Changes from Replicas